sbilly/awesome-security/README.md

 - [wireshark](https://www.wireshark.org) - Wireshark is a free and open-source packet analyzer.
 It is used for network troubleshooting, analysis, software and communications protocol development, and education.
 Wireshark is very similar to tcpdump, but has a graphical front-end, plus some integrated sorting and filtering options.
 - [netsniff-ng](http://netsniff-ng.org/) -  netsniff-ng is a free Linux networking toolkit, a Swiss army knife for your daily Linux network plumbing if you will.
 Its gain of performance is reached by zero-copy mechanisms, so that on packet reception and transmission the kernel does not need to copy packets from kernel space to user space and vice versa.
+- [Live HTTP headers ](https://addons.mozilla.org/en-US/firefox/addon/http-header-live/) - Live HTTP headers is a free firefox addon to see your browser requests in real time.
+It shows the entire headers of the requests and can be used to find the security loopholes in implementations.

 ### Security Information & Event Management